kod-rs/attest_topology/README.md

 Topological processor is implemented as a Python package.
 It assumes there is a live PostgreSQL database running that contains CIM records.
-It also assumes that the database contains a function
+It also assumes that the database contains a function:

 ```sql
 recordat(lastbranchid integer,